marklauter/plumber/README.md

         RequestContext<string, string> context, // context is first argument IMyFavoriteService service) // second argument is injected by the pipeline's service scope {
-        context.CancelationToken.ThrowIfCancellationRequested();
+        context.CancellationToken.ThrowIfCancellationRequested();
         context.Response = service.DoSomethingWonderful(context.Request.ToLowerInvariant());

-        return next(context); // call next to pass the request context to the next delegate in the pipeline }
+        // call next to pass the request context to the next delegate in the pipeline return next(context);
+    }
 }
 ```